k88hudson/git-flight-rules/README.md

 Here, 'n' indicates the position of the stash in the stack.
 The topmost stash will be position 0.

-Furthermore, time based also possible(If you can remember).
+Furthermore, using a time-based stash reference is also possible.

 ```sh
 $ git stash apply "stash@{2.hours.ago}"
 ```

 <a name="stage-and-keep-unstaged"></a>
-### Stash with keeping unstaged edit
+### Stash while keeping unstaged edits

 You can manually create a `stash commit`, and then use `git stash store`.